cs161-staff/course-site-template/README.md

 - In `_includes/syllabus.html`, you can rename the header you just uncommented - right now it's Labs but it can be whatever else.
 The other variables can still be called lab, e.g. "lab_element", and they won't show up on the website, so it's probably easiest to leave them unchanged.

 **Add a new column for something else? (easier)** (e.g. a second readings column)
+> [!CAUTION]
+> If you're using `extra` in every cell, you should make sure that the text in each cell is distinct, for accessibility reasons. (e.g. don't make every link say "Slides")
 - If you aren't already using the Labs column, the easiest way to add a new column is to repurpose the Labs column for your purposes.
 - First, follow the two steps above (in the "Add a new assignments column") section.
 This enables the Labs column and renames the column header.
 - Now, in `labs.yml` (which also doesn't need to be renamed), you can add data to feed into your new column, even if that data isn't an assignment.
 - For example, you can use `extra` to put arbitrary Markdown in each cell, use `nonumber` to disable auto-numbering the cells, and use `rowspan` to control the size of each cell.
 See example below.
-- Warning: If you're using `extra` in every cell, you should make sure that the text in each cell is somewhat distinct, for accessibility reasons. (e.g. don't make every link say "Slides")

 ```
 labs: